liusida/ComfyUI-Manager-CustomNodes-Ranked/README.md

 No. 19: [comfyui-mixlab-nodes] https://github.com/shadowcz007/comfyui-mixlab-nodes (Star: 607)

-No. 20: [One Button Prompt] https://github.com/AIrjen/OneButtonPrompt (Star: 601)
+No. 20: [One Button Prompt] https://github.com/AIrjen/OneButtonPrompt (Star: 603)

 ## Acknowledgements:

 A heartfelt thank you to the authors and contributors of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) for providing such excellent tools that empower the community on AI-generated content creation.

+## Apologies:

+Some custom nodes (~1%) are not hosted on GitHub, making our ranking method, which is based on GitHub stars, not entirely fair to them.
+We apologize for any oversight this may cause and are open to suggestions on how to better recognize and include all custom nodes in our evaluations.
+Your feedback is welcome to make this list as inclusive and fair as possible.